RAMPAGE: RAndomized Mid-Point for debiAsed Gradient Extrapolation: Preliminaries and Problem Formulation

 \textbf{Root-Finding Problems:} The most fundamental unconstrained equilibrium framework is the root-finding problem, which seeks an optimal state vector $\theta^* \in \mathbb{R}^p$ residing in the zero set of the operator.
 This is formally defined by the algebraic condition

 We assume that the equilibrium set is non-empty, denoting an arbitrary optimal state as $\theta^* \in \mathrm{zer}(F)$, satisfying $F(\theta^*) = 0$.

-\textbf{Variational Inequality Problems:} When the state space is defined by hard boundary conditions to be a non-empty, closed, and convex feasible set $\mathcal{X} \subset \mathbb{R}^p$, the root-finding problem naturally generalizes to the classic Stampacchia VI.
+\textbf{Variational Inequality Problems:} When the state space is defined by hard boundary conditions to be a non-empty, closed, and convex feasible set $\mathcal{X} \subset \mathbb{R}^p$, the unconstrained root-finding formulation is naturally replaced by the classic Stampacchia VI.
 A point $\theta^* \in \mathcal{X}$ is a solution to the Variational Inequality if it satisfies

 This framework encompasses a vast array of optimization paradigms, including standard convex minimization and smooth convex-concave minimax games.
+We refer the reader to Appendix \ref{sec:prior} for a detailed discussion of related work.

-We state the following assumption which formally defines certain functional properties leveraged by the prior work for the analysis of EG and its variants \cite{combettes2004proximal,bauschke2020generalized,chen2023generalized,vankov2024adaptive,tran2023sublinear}.
+We state the following assumption, which formally defines certain functional properties leveraged by the prior work for the analysis of EG and its variants \cite{combettes2004proximal,bauschke2020generalized,chen2023generalized,vankov2024adaptive,tran2023sublinear}.